This article only applies to damage claims related to trips in the United States. For claims related to trips in Canada, click here.

 Step 3: Car gets repaired and back on the road.
 After repairs are complete, owners should inform Turo that the car is once again available for renters.

-Step 1: If either the renter or an at-fault third party has insurance coverage, we will seek reimbursement from their insurer.
-Renters may be asked for assistance during this process.
-Renters will still be liable for associated processing fees and their personal deductible.
+Step 1: If either the guest or an at-fault third party has insurance coverage, we will seek reimbursement from their insurer.
+Guests may be asked for assistance during this process.
+The primary guest will still be liable for associated processing fees and their personal deductible.

-Step 2: Turo will charge the renter any balance due, based on the protection package selected.
+Step 2: Turo will charge the primary guest any balance due, based on the protection package selected.
 Please contact your assigned Turo claims representative for a more detailed explanation of how the balance due is calculated.